Welcome to West Ridge Middle School !

 All Physical Education Excuses must be referred to the nurses’ office.
 Students that need to be excused from PE must bring a written excuse from a parent or physician to the nurses’ office before first period.

 Health Screening is provided throughout the school year.
-Eighth graders are screened for Scoliosis early in the spring semester.
+Scoliosis screening will be held early in the spring semester for 7th grade girls and 8th grade boys.
 Scoliosis screening is assessing the spine for a curvature or rotation.
 Seventh graders are screened for Vision, Hearing and Acanthosis Nigricans (AN) early in the fall.
 AN is a skin condition that signals high insulin levels in the body which puts a person at risk for Type 2 diabetes and other chronic health problems.
 Referral forms for all screening will be sent home if further evaluation is recommended.
 If you have any objections to your child participating in the screening, please notify me by letter or phone.

 Immunization records will be updated throughout the school year.
 On March 5, 2009 the Executive Commissioner on Health & Human Services approved several revisions to the "Immunization Requirements for Children and Students in Texas Public and Private Schools".
 The changes to the requirements were made in order to update the Texas elementary and secondary school immunization requirements so that they adhere more closely to the recommendations of the Centers for Disease Control and Prevention (CDC) and the Advisory Committee on Immunization Practices (ACIP) These new requirements are for ALL INCOMING 7th graders:

-3. Meningococcal Vaccine: All students entering 7th grade will be required to have one dose of meningococcal vaccine.
+2. Meningococcal Vaccine: All 11-year old students entering 7th grade will be required to have one dose of meningococcal vaccine.